-- Students will be required to utilize a variety of Microsoft Office software immediately upon entering the program.
+- Students will be required to use a variety of Microsoft Office software immediately upon entering the program.
 Refreshing or developing your computer skills before entering the program is encouraged. - Serving it Right (TFB 011) and FoodSafe Level 1 (TFS 010) may be completed before classes begin, allowing you to get a head start on your program requirements.
-Separate fees are required for registration in these courses. - The program uses both an applied and theoretical approach and all courses have an emphasis on hospitality and tourism related businesses.
+Separate fees are required for registration in these courses. - The program uses both an applied and theoretical approach and all courses have an emphasis on hospitality and tourismrelated businesses.
 The more service industry experience you bring to the program, the more relevant the learning will be.
-Applicants are encouraged to gain as much tourism industry experience as possible before the start of the program, either through work experience or volunteering.
+Applicants are encouraged to gain as much tourism industry experience as possible before the program starts, either through work experience or volunteering.